joeledwardson/JSON-node-editor/dev_log.md

   - [ ] change node schema and re-run builder
 - [ ] lists with named tuples
 - [ ] enums

+## 26/02/22

+- [ ] `react select` has `value` as well as `label` where value can be an object, so rather than indexing a schema map in node data for type select could just use the values stored in the select?
+- [ ] Value check for integers?